 On a fine autumn day (29 April), after the first rains had brought growth to pasture species and weeds alike, the potential pasture areas of Lot 50 were slashed.
 The aim; to promote new pasture growth for hay baling, provide ground mulch and knock down some weeds before seeding.
 Dan (from CL Contracting, McLaren Vale) spent seven hours on the tractor which gave the land a very different appearance.

 On a fine, late spring day (17 October) the first crop of hay was harvested from an area of about 2 ha producing 173 bales.

 Weed control is a major and immediate land management issue.
 About twenty-five weed species have been identified to date.
 Various forms of weed control are underway; slashing, weed eating, spraying, grubbing and hand removal.

 As of April 2016 the whole of the property (except the swamp and some sedge beds) had been slashed requiring 25 hours of heavy duty tractor slashing, supported by over 150 hours of ‘walk behind’ slashing, weed eating and spraying.
 A Toro commercial ride-on mower now makes slashing much easier with over 500 hrs use in two years.
 The weed control has also enabled the lay of the land to be better seen.
 Many years of dried/dead plant material shaded and obscured the ground.

 Targeted species include Wild artichoke/Scotch Thistle Cynara cardunculus, Fat Hen Chenopodium album and Three corner jack Emex australis along with the woody weeds Olive Olea europaea, African Boxthorn Lycium ferocissimum and Apple of Sodom Solanum linnaeanum.
 Trial eradication of Phalaris Phalaris aquatica on the swamp edge has also been implemented.

-Olives, boxthorn and dog roses straddling the Branson Road boundary and in the road reserve are being removed by the City of Onkaparinga.
-The road reserve is being revegetated as a woodland area with allowance for an access track to Lot 50-Kanyanyapilla.
-By March 2017 a large number of mature and seedling olives had been removed.
+Olives, boxthorn and dog roses straddling the Branson Road boundary and in the road reserve are being removed in collaboration with the City of Onkaparinga.
+The road reserve is being revegetated as a woodland with allowance for an access track to Lot 50-Kanyanyapilla.
+As of October 2018 this work has been substantially progressed.
 The stumps of the big olives provide interesting ‘sculptural forms’.